-Two new tunnels for the new bit of firing line H 5 and H5 at our left have gone forward 12 and respectively.
+Our underground work is progressing.
+Two new tunnels for the new bit of firing line, namely respectively.

 At 1030 the Turks bombarded RUSSELL'S TOP apparently from the direction of the CHESSBOARD and BATTLESHIP HILL.
-The shells were mostly 75 s but there were also a few heavy howitzer shells.
-Towards the end of the bombardment the Turks used stick bombs. & little damage was done to our works.
-There were however a few casualties and our telephone wiresasuffered.
-Estimated enemy accounted for - 3.
+The shells were mostly 75s but there were also a few heavy howitzer shells.
+Towards the end of the bombardment the Turks used stick bombs.
+Little damage was done to our works.
+There were however a few casualties and our telephone wires suffered.
+Estimated enemy accounted for -3.